phpsysinfo/phpsysinfo/README.md

 - DrayOS (via SSH)

-If your platform is not here try checking out the mailing list archives or the message boards on SourceForge.
+If your platform is not here try checking out the mailing list archives or the message boards on Github.

 INSTALLATION AND CONFIGURATION
 ------------------------------